-At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children (2018) and Local Safeguarding Partners' Procedures.
+At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children (2018) and local safeguarding partners' procedures.

-This policy is reviewed and updated annually (as a minimum) and is available on the trust website or from the trust office.
+This policy is reviewed and updated annually (as a minimum) and is available on the school website or from the school office.

-This policy applies to all staff, children, parents, governors, trustees, volunteers and visitors.
+This policy applies to all staff, children, parents, Governors, Trustees, volunteers and visitors.